-This Amsterdam Hotel is Offering the World's Most Luxurious Hotel Experience at €1.25 million
+This Amsterdam Hotel is Offering the World's Most Luxurious Hotel Experience at €1.25 Million

 One lucky purchaser will be welcomed to dwell in the prestigious luxury of Amsterdam in with the world’s most lavish hotel package at De L’Europe Amsterdam.
-The package, including a buyout of the whole hotel with 106 guest rooms, restaurants, spa, and more, is priced at €1.25 million (approx. THB 45,730,595).
+The package, including a buyout of the whole hotel with 106 guest rooms, restaurants, spa, and more, is priced at €1.25 million.

 De L’Europe Amsterdam is the oldest family-owned hotel in Amsterdam, and has long been an icon with its prime location in the heart of the city.
 Established in September 1896, the hotel is now celebrating its 125th anniversary with the once-in-a-lifetime hotel buyout opportunity for one lucky purchaser.